 No CCP is required to create your own subverse; however, you will have to wait until your account has reached an age of at least 30 days before you can do so.

-There is no requirement to be able to upvote (except for having an account!), but there is a limit to the number of times you can upvote per day.
+While there used to be no CCP requirement to upvote, 20 CCP is presently required to upvote posts or comments, and there is a limit to the number of times you can upvote per day as well.
 This limit ordinarily equals one half of your CCP -- so if you have 5,000 CCP, you can upvote 2,500 posts and comments in a day.
-However, when your CCP is below 200 and above 20, you will be limited to 100 upvotes a day, and when your CCP is below 20, you will be limited to 10 upvotes a day.
+However, when your CCP is below 200 and above 20 you will be limited to 100 upvotes a day, and when your CCP is below 20 you will be unable to upvote at all, as stated above.

-It is not possible to downvote anything older than 7 days, and it is not possible to either upvote or downvote posts older than 3 months; such posts are "archived", and they cannot even be replied to.
+It is not possible to downvote anything older than 7 days, and it is not possible to either upvote or downvote posts older than 3 months, since such posts are "archived" and they cannot even be replied to.

 Also worth noting: "Farming" upvotes is against Voat's rules, since it diminishes the strength of the CCP requirements, as well as their purpose.
 Therefore, any posts dedicated to multiple users upvoting each other to gain CCP is a violation of Voat's rules, and could result in a site-wide account ban.
 The CCP requirements are not very high, so just spend some time talking with other users in non-anonymous, public subverses!

 There are a number of different ways to view Voat.
 Most common is the Front page, to which https://www.voat.co links (the Voat logo at the top of every page also links to the front page).
 This page will show you posts from all the subverses you have subscribed to, unless you have not subscribed to any subverses, in which case the front page will show you the default set of subverses (/s/Default).
 Subscribing to only one subverse will replace all the default subverses with that one subverse subscribed to, so be sure to subscribe to every community you are interested in following!